“Features of a Private Limited Liability Company” is a topic Educareguide considers worth discussing.

-Definitely, the requires a public company to publish its annual final account to the public.
+Also, the law requires a public company to publish its final annual account.

-Thus, the annual final account of a company is a public document.
-For this reason, the document cannot be classified.
+Thus, the final annual account of a company is a public document, so the company cannot classify the document.

-Furthermore, a private limited liability Company requires better documentations to set it up, in comparison to a sole proprietorship.
+Furthermore, a private limited liability Company requires better documentation to set it up than a sole proprietorship.

 What Are The Features Of A Private Sector Company?

 First, a company is an association of two or more persons.
-Indeed, these persons come together to contribute shares to carry out a business with the aim of making profit.
+Indeed, these persons come together to contribute shares to carry out a business to profit-making.

 Furthermore, a Limited Liability Company is a Company Limited by Shares.
-As a result, the liquidator will use only the the capital the owners contribute to pay the debts of the company.
+As a result, the liquidator will use only the capital the owners contribute to pay the company’s debts.

-The liquidator will not use the private properties and funds of the owners to pay the debts of the company.
-A liquidator is a person that a government appoints to see to the end of the life of a company.
+The liquidator will not use the owners’ private properties and funds to pay the company’s debts.
+Here, a liquidator is a person that a government appoints to see to the dissolving process of the life of a company.

-Moreover, several examining bodies, including WAEC ask questions on this sub-topic many times.
+Moreover, several examining bodies, including WAEC, ask questions on this sub-topic.
 For example, is the Business Management WASSCE examination.

-Therefore, Educareguide is here to assist you in to fully understand this topic.
+Therefore, Educareguide is here to assist you in understanding this topic thoroughly.

 Frequently Asked Questions On Private Company

-- What is the nature of Private Limited liability Company?
+- What is the nature of a Private Limited liability Company?

 - Alternatively, what are the characteristics of a private limited liability company?
 Etc.